Sharing the Light of Christ

 To anyone who has, more will be given

 Jesus says in Luke 8:16-18 that we must never hide the light he has given us.
+The light of Christ is not just about truth and salvation.
 Everything we have that’s from him must be shared with others, because Christ’s very nature is the sharing of all that is good.
 To be united to him means to share, with him.
 To hold onto anything for ourselves is so unlike him that his light within us weakens and fades, and the little that we cling to is lost.